 3. The Zoroastrian Fire temple

 Yazd is one of the few places in Iran that still has a small Zoroastrian minority.
-The towers of silence are now remains of the past, but the fire temple in Yazd is still an active place of worship.
+The towers of silence might be a thing of the past, but the fire temple in Yazd is still an active place of worship.

 The holy fire inside is said to be burning since 470 AD.
 There is also a small, but interesting museum with explanations about the Zoroastrian faith and customs.
-It is the best thing to do in Yazd to see the still active Zoroastrian community in practice.
+It is among the best things to do in Yazd to see the still active Zoroastrian community in practice.

 4. Old Town of Yazd

 One of my favourite things to do in Yazd was simply wandering around in the old town.
 It is there that you will find the real beauty of Yazd.
-The narrow streets with the yellow sandstone houses are peaceful and quiet.
+The narrow streets and winding lanes with the yellow sandstone houses are a journey back in time.
 You might get lost, but it is the kind of place where that doesn’t matter.

 5. Khan e Lari

-There are several traditional old houses in the old town of Yazd.
-Honestly, they were not as impressive as the houses in Kashan and a little bit of a tourist trap.
+There are several traditional old houses in the old town of Yazd inviting you to have a look inside.
+If you have been in Kashan you will not be impressed by them.
+I honestly felt it was a bit of a tourist trap.